User-generated content: Retailers

 Some bargain hunting websites feature user-generated content, such as eBay, Dealsplus, and FatWallet which allow users to post, discuss, and control which bargains get promoted within the community.
-Because of the dependency of social interaction, these sites fall into the category of social commerce.
+Because of the dependency on social interaction, these sites fall into the category of social commerce.

 Educational

+The content of Wikipedia is written and generated by its users; therefore it can be called user-generated content.

 Wikipedia, a free encyclopedia, is one of the largest user-generated content databases in the world.
-Platforms such as YouTube have frequently been used as an instructional aide.
+Platforms such as YouTube have frequently been used as an instructional aid.
 Organizations such as the Khan Academy and the Green brothers have used the platform to upload series of videos on topics such as math, science, and history to help aid viewers master or better understand the basics.
 Educational podcasts have also helped in teaching through an audio platform.
 Personal websites and messaging systems like Yahoo Messenger have also been used to transmit user-generated educational content.
-There have also been web forums where users give advice to each other.
+There have also been web forums where users advise each other.

-Students can also manipulate digital images or video clips to their advantage and tag them with easy to find keywords then share them to friends and family worldwide.
+Students can also manipulate digital images or video clips to their advantage and tag them with easy-to-find keywords then share them with friends and family worldwide.
 The category of "student performance content" has risen in the form of discussion boards and chat logs.
 Students could write reflective journals and diaries that may help others.
 The websites SparkNotes and Shmoop are used to summarize and analyze books so that they are more accessible to the reader.

 Photo sharing

 Photo sharing websites are another popular form of UGC.
-Flickr is a site in which users are able to upload personal photos they have taken and label them in regards to their "motivation".
+Flickr is a site in which users can upload personal photos they have taken and label them in regards to their "motivation".
 Flickr not only hosts images but makes them publicly available for reuse and reuse with modification.
 Instagram is a social media platform that allows users to edit, upload and include location information with photos they post.
 Panoramio.com and Flickr use metadata, such as GPS coordinates that allows for geographic placement of images.

 Video sharing

 Video sharing websites are another popular form of UGC.
 YouTube and TikTok allow users to create and upload videos.

 A popular form of User-Generated Video Content is shared in the form of video blogs, or vlogs.
 Vlogs are a form of content that individuals create to capture their unique experiences.
 Creators of this type of content create a unique relationship with the viewer that is intimate and personal.
 The type of vlogs created vary in subject matter.
 These subjects are related but not limited to lifestyle, travel, or entertainment.
-Vlogging became popularized in the early years of the 2000’s.
-As opposed to traditional blogs, traditionally only containing words, vlogs give creators the ability to communicate with their audience through body language, moving images, and audio.
+Vlogging became popularized in the early years of the 2000s.
+As opposed to traditional blogs, which traditionally only contain words, vlogs give creators the ability to communicate with their audience through body language, moving images, and audio.